 STEM Volunteer Training Resources

-The Minorities in Energy Initiative launched a quarterly STEM Volunteer virtual training series on August 13, 2015.
-The trainings are intended to provide tips, resources and strategies for STEM professionals that want to volunteer.
+The STEM volunteer virtual training series provides tips, resources and strategies for STEM professionals that want to volunteer.

 Role Models Matter Online Toolkit can be used to help you continue to prepare for your first role model/volunteer interaction.